Menu

 Don't Skip the Siesta: Understanding and Respecting Your Circadian Rhythm in the Sun City

-In the Sun City of St. Pete, where the sun rises early and sets late for much of the year, and our active lifestyle encourages late dinners and evening events, it’s easy to live in conflict with our natural biological clock: the circadian rhythm.
-This 24-hour internal rhythm regulates vital body functions, most famously the sleep-wake cycle, but also metabolism, hormone release, and body temperature.
-When we disrespect this rhythm, we pay a price in reduced energy, poor concentration, and long-term health issues.
+In the Sun City of St. Pete, where the sun rises early and sets late for much of the year, and our active lifestyle encourages late dinners and evening events, it's easy to live in conflict with our natural biological clock: the circadian rhythm.
+This roughly 24-hour internal rhythm regulates vital body functions, most famously the sleep-wake cycle, but also metabolism, hormone release, digestion, and body temperature.
+When we disrespect this rhythm, we pay a price in reduced energy, poor concentration, and, over time, real health consequences.

-The intense, long exposure to natural light in Florida can either be a boon or a burden.
-While bright morning light is great for "waking up" the clock, constant light exposure in the evening—or even just an irregular schedule—can suppress the critical production of melatonin, the hormone that signals to your body that it's time to rest.
+The intense, long exposure to natural light in Florida can be either a boon or a burden.
+Bright morning light is one of the most powerful tools we have for "waking up" the clock and anchoring it to the day.
+But constant light exposure in the evening — or simply an irregular schedule — suppresses the production of melatonin, the hormone that signals to your body that it is time to wind down and rest.

 Why Your Circadian Rhythm Matters

 A dysfunctional or "misaligned" circadian rhythm is linked to more than just daytime sleepiness.
-It can contribute to:
+Over time it can contribute to:

-• Metabolic Issues: Difficulty regulating blood sugar and weight gain.
+• Metabolic Issues: Difficulty regulating blood sugar, increased appetite, and weight gain.

 • Mood Disorders: Increased risk of depression and anxiety.

-• Cardiovascular Health: Elevated blood pressure and stress hormones.
+• Cardiovascular Health: Elevated blood pressure and higher levels of stress hormones.

 A St. Pete Doctor's Guide to Rhythm Repair